Gabelbombe/vagrant-nomadconsul/README.md

-# nomad-consul-demo

-Vagrant box with pre-provisioned [consul](https://www.consul.io/ "Consul Homepage") and [nomad](https://www.nomadproject.io/ "Nomad Homepage").
+# Vagrant box with pre-provisioned [consul](https://www.consul.io/ "Consul Homepage") and [nomad](https://www.nomadproject.io/ "Nomad Homepage").

 Necessary docker and java drivers which are used for the Nomad jobs are also pre-installed.

 ## Prerequisites:
 - VirtualBox >= 5.1.18